-Always you must record vocals or instruments in MONO(NO STEREO).
-A stereo track is wasteful of space on the hard drive and makes problems when to add effects or make the final mix.
+Always you must record vocals or instruments in MONO (NO STEREO).
+A stereo track is wasteful of space on the hard drive and makes problems when adding effects or making the final mix.

 And to not forget about the speakers.
 Check here Best Affordable Active Monitor Speakers.

-I hope these tips will help you to purchase the best tools so you can make your home studio and enjoy to make music.
+I hope these tips will help you to purchase the best tools so you can make your home studio and enjoy making music.